Sofie-Automation/sofie-core/packages/documentation/docs/user-guide/installation/intro.md

 There are four minimum required components to get a Sofie system up and running.
 First you need the [_Sofie Core_](installing-sofie-server-core.md), which is the brains of the operation.
 Then a set of [_Blueprints_](installing-blueprints.md) to handle and interpret incoming and outgoing data.
 Next, an [_Ingest Gateway_](installing-a-gateway/rundown-or-newsroom-system-connection/intro.md) to fetch the data for the Blueprints.
 Then finally, a [_Playout Gateway_](installing-a-gateway/playout-gateway.md) to send the data to your playout device of choice.

+If you're looking to quickly evaluate Sofie to see if it's a good match for your needs, you can jump into our [Quick Install guide](./quick-install.md).

 ## Sofie Core View